johnridesabike/coronate/src/pairing-scoring/readme.md

-This module is written for use within Chessahoochee, but with the assumption that other Swiss chess tournament apps may be interested in using its functions.
+This module is written for use within Coronate, but with the assumption that other Swiss chess tournament apps may be interested in using its functions.

 Once it becomes stable, I may be interested in separating it into its own module with a more permissive license like ISC.